 Mitigating Home Foreclosures

 A range of federal programs have offered relief for millions of struggling homeowners facing potential foreclosure, such as loan modifications and refinancing into loans with lower interest rates.
-One of the key federal programs, Making Home Affordable Home Affordable Modification Program, which included $38.5 billion allocated to housing programs funded under TARP, is to start closing to new entrants after December 2016.
+One of the key federal programs, Making Home Affordable Home Affordable Modification Program, which included $38.5 billion allocated to housing programs funded under TARP, closed to new entrants at the end of December 2016.
 Other efforts remain ongoing, such as programs implemented by the Department of Agriculture, the Department of Veterans Affairs, Federal Housing Administration, Fannie Mae, and Freddie Mac.
-However, there has been a lack of comprehensive data gathering and analysis of federal foreclosure mitigation programs.
+However, there has been a lack of comprehensive data gathering, analysis, and reevaluation of federal foreclosure mitigation programs.

-Additionally, rising mortgage delinquencies during the 2007-2009 financial crisis and subsequent new capital requirements have created opportunities for nonbank servicers to increase their presence in the mortgage loan servicing market.
+Additionally, rising mortgage delinquencies during the 2007-2009 financial crisis and subsequent new capital requirements (for example, more stringent requirements for certain mortgage-related assets held by banks) have created opportunities for nonbank servicers to increase their presence in the mortgage loan servicing market.
 Banks and nonbank servicers are subject to different safety and soundness standards and different capital rules.
 While nonbank servicers are generally regulated by federal and state regulators, there are some limitations to the oversight.
 Further, because of their rapid growth and business model, they may be more susceptible to certain risks that can lead to operational problems and pose additional risk to consumers and the market.

 Housing Finance Reform

 Federal agencies and policymakers are also considering ways to reform the role of the federal government in housing finance to reduce the exposure that the government and taxpayers face from risks arising from housing finance activities.
-In the years since the crisis began, the federal government has directly or indirectly supported over three-quarters of the value of new mortgage originations in the single-family housing market.
+According to data from Inside Mortgage Finance, in the years since the crisis began, the federal government has directly or indirectly supported over two-thirds of the value of new mortgage originations in the single-family housing market.
 Mortgages with federal support include those backed by Fannie Mae and Freddie Mac (the enterprises), whose aim is to provide stability in the secondary market for residential mortgages and serve the mortgage credit needs of targeted groups, such as low-income borrowers.

 In September 2008, the Federal Housing Finance Agency placed the enterprises in conservatorship out of concern that their deteriorating financial condition would destabilize the financial system.
-As of September 2016, the enterprises had received about $187 billion in financial assistance from Treasury through purchases of senior preferred stock, but had paid more than $250 billion in dividends to Treasury under the stock purchase agreements.
-The federal government also supports mortgages through FHA, which helps households purchase and refinance homes by insuring private lenders against losses from defaults on FHA-insured mortgages.
+The future role of the enterprises in the housing finance system has yet to be determined.
+As of September 2016, the enterprises had received about $187billion in financial assistance from Treasury through purchases of senior preferred stock, but had paid more than $250 billion in dividends to Treasury under the stock purchase agreements.
+The federal government also supports mortgages through the Federal Housing Administration (FHA), which helps households purchase and refinance homes by insuring private lenders against losses from defaults on FHA-insured mortgages.
 FHA has experienced substantial growth in its insurance portfolio and faced financial difficulties.
 At the end of fiscal year 2013, FHA received about $1.7 billion from the Treasury to ensure that it had sufficient funds to pay for all expected future losses on existing insurance obligations.

 GAO-16-278: Published: Mar 10, 2016.
 Publicly Released: Apr 11, 2016.